Patrick Bet-David: Valuetainment

-On November 9, 2012, Bet-David launched the Valuetainment channel on YouTube, which features commentary by Bet-David, as well as interviews.
-A 2015 video entitled "The Life of an Entrepreneur in 90 Seconds" went viral, significantly increasing his public profile.
-The platform eventually grew into a larger media company, which hosts conventions featuring speakers including Dwayne Johnson and Nick Saban.
+On November 9, 2012, Bet-David launched the Valuetainment YouTube channel, initially focused on entrepreneurship, business strategy, and personal development.
+A 2015 video, "The Life of an Entrepreneur in 90 Seconds," went viral with millions of views, boosting his profile.
+The channel evolved into Valuetainment Media, a broader production company that produces content, hosts large-scale conventions (featuring speakers such as Dwayne Johnson and Nick Saban), and offers consulting services.